edgexfoundry/device-sdk-go/README.md

 		os.Exit(-1)
 	}

-	// 3) Since our FilterByDeviceID Function requires the list of DeviceID's we would
+	// 3) Since our DeviceNameFilter Function requires the list of Device Names we would
 	// like to search for, we'll go ahead and define that now. deviceIDs := []string{"GS1-AC-Drive01"}

 	// 4) This is our pipeline configuration, the collection of functions to
-	// execute every time an event is triggered. if err := edgexSdk.SetPipeline(edgexSdk.FilterByDeviceID(deviceIDs), edgexSdk.TransformToXML()); err != nil {
+	// execute every time an event is triggered. if err := edgexSdk.SetPipeline(edgexSdk.DeviceNameFilter(deviceIDs), edgexSdk.XMLTransform()); err != nil {
 		// TODO: Log rather than print
 		fmt.Printf("SDK SetPipeline failed: %v\n", err)
 		os.Exit(-1)